Why CRO is hard for startups and low‑traffic websites (and how to overcome it)

 • Speak to salespeople (what we call “VOC Aggregators”)—people who have sold the same type of product (or similar products) face-to-face.

 • Analyze competitors’ websites.
 If you don’t have any obvious competitors, look at successful companies in adjacent fields.
+For example, if you sell B2B software, look at other B2B software vendors.

 • Offer incentives for visitors to complete surveys.
 The more you offer as an incentive, the higher the percentage of responses you will get.

-How to measure what’s working
+The solution to Problem 2: How to measure what’s working

 User testing